XenyxNZ/Arma-3-Performance-Guide/README.md

 Lock Pages in Memory can provide performance benefits of its own, as it prevents Windows from shifting Arma 3's data into the pagefile.
 Keeping data out of the pagefile can reduce stutters, since it never needs to be reloaded from disk.

 **Please note that a Professional, Enterprise or Education edition of Windows is required to access the Lock Pages in Memory feature.**

+<sup>It is possible to gain access to the Group Policy Editor on Home/other editions of Windows via a few different methods, though it won't be covered in this guide.
+If you're interested I recommend following [this guide](https://geekchamp.com/how-to-enable-the-gpedit-msc-on-windows-10-and-11-home/), then returning here to follow the below steps.</sup>

 * Press the keyboard shortcut Windows+R to open the Run command.
 * Type "gpedit.msc" into the text box, then press Enter or click "OK" to open the Local Group Policy Editor.